JL337/BashDeployApp/README.md

 This demo will describe how to take an application, stage it from GitHub and then deploy it live using Azure.
 The Cloud Shell (Bash) on the Azure portal will be used, however you can also use Bash with Azure CLI.

+## Managing your Application

+### Prerequisites

+Using Bash or CMD:

 [Install Latest Version of Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)

 Check Azure CLI has been downoaded successfully:

     Az

-## Managing your Application

-### Prerequisites

-Open up CMD and log in using your credentials:
+Log in using your credentials:

     az login